Hebaallah61/Movie_Hunter_MVC_Project/README.md

 --------------

 ## Part Details:
-1.Project Structure:
+1. Project Structure:
- a.Set up for program.cs services and middle wares to work with the project b.Add the configuration for appsettings.json file for connection string ,facebook , google , stripe c.Project is  partitioned into Areas:
+   1. Set up for program.cs services and middle wares to work with the project
+   2. Add the configuration for appsettings.json file for connection string ,facebook , google , stripe
+   3. Project is  partitioned into Areas:
-   *	AdminDashBoard
+      1. AdminDashBoard
-   *	 Identity
+      2. Identity
-   *	 Payment
+      3. Payment
-   *	 User: interaction of user with movies and series
+      4. User: interaction of user with movies and series
-   *	 Movies and Series area.
+      5. Movies and Series area.

 -------------

  2-	Database :